 Increasing the number of claim processing staff will without a doubt enable insurers to deal with an increase in policies and incoming claims.
 However, a permanent increase in staff will be costly due to training, HR administration, and salaries.
 Untrained or less qualified staff may also increase pressure on existing staff members.

 There is also the issue of legacy systems in the insurance industry, which may negatively affect claims processing efficiency.
 Legacy systems result in silos of information, with little or no integration.
 With mobile capabilities and big data analytics at the forefront of insurers minds over the past few years, it is essential to consider integrating data and improving claim-processing capabilities.

-recent Novarica report showed that companies spend nearly twice as much on maintaining existing IT equipment than on upgrading to new solutions.
-Upgrading insurance solutions is expensive, but should be considered an investment.
+A recent Novarica report showed that companies spend nearly twice as much on maintaining existing IT equipment than on upgrading to new solutions.
+Upgrading insurance solutions is expensive but should be considered an investment.
 Spending resources on existing technology, without significant upgrades, is not going to improve claims processing efficiency.
 Investing in a new and improved solution that can be configured to meet changing business needs allows companies to evolve, rather than simply maintain their existing solution.

-In this day and age, with ever changing business conditions, it is essential that insurers can react quickly to avoid falling behind their competitors.
+In this day and age, with ever-changing business conditions, it is essential that insurers can react quickly to avoid falling behind their competitors.
 Hence, investing in upgraded claim processing solutions is more practical to deal with the expected increase in group insurance policies.